April 24, 2026

 Relief and drainage

-The alluvial plain lies at an elevation of 700 to 900 feet (210 to 270 metres) and is drained by only one perennial river, the Yamuna, located on the state’s eastern border.
-Many seasonal streams flowing from the Siwalik Range pass through the area, however.
-The most notable of these is the Ghaggar (near the state’s northern boundary), which once flowed far enough to join the Indus River, in what is now Pakistan.
+The alluvial plain lies at an elevation of 700 to 900 feet (210 to 270 m) and is bordered by only one perennial river, the Yamuna, on the eastern border of the state.
+Several seasonal streams flowing from the Siwalik range, however, pass through this area.
+The most notable of these is the Ghaggar (near the state’s northern border), which once flowed far enough to join the Indus River in what is now Pakistan.

 Climate